 Chemical formulas should be specified in accordance with the nomenclature recommended by IUPAC.

-In decimals a comma is used to separate parts.
+In decimals a dot is used to separate parts.
 The % sign is not separated from the number by a space.
 A dash is always placed between numbers without spaces.

 Greek characters are not italicized.